Gibberlings3/Road_To_Discovery_for_SoD/sodrtd/readme.sodrtd.French.txt

 For FEEDING variables from your mod in case your mod offers new ways to learn about game events, set the variables *with* the postfix "_SET" in your mod.
 Do not set the varibales without the postfix "_SET" in your mod, as it could screw up the overall variable and journal system.
 For every instance, the global variable which triggers the evaluation script "C#RtD_VariableEvaluation" has to be set to "1", as well.
 Example:
 In Dynaheir's meeting dialogue, she says a line about hearing the rumor of Caelar being a child of Bhaal (bddynahe, state 20): "I know of this woman.
-There are those who believe her to be a daughter of the divine�perhaps even a child of Bhaal...
+There are those who believe her to be a daughter of the divine—perhaps even a child of Bhaal...
 She merits further investigation, and is the reason I still linger in the region.
 When dost thou leave?".
 We want the variable "C#RtD_CaelarBhaalChild" to be evaluated to "1" if the PC didn't hear about this yet.
 So what we do is we add the action:
 DO ~SetGlobal("C#RtD_CaelarBhaalChild_SET","GLOBAL",1)
 SetGlobal("C#RtD_VariableEvaluation","GLOBAL",1)~.